maelys-mcardle/transphobic-media/db/README.md

 ?: Unknown
 ```

-### transPlayedByCis: Is a trans character exclusively played by a cis actor?
+### `transPlayedByCis`: Is a trans character exclusively played by a cis actor?

 Whether a trans role is played, in its entirety, by a cis actor.
 If there
-is no trans role (eg. transphobic joke) or this is a documentary / real-life
+are no trans characters or this is a documentary / reality show with no
-with no fictional roles, then use `-` for not applicable.
+fictional roles, then use `-` for not applicable.

 ```
 0: No trans characters are played, in their entirety, by a cis actor